NitishKumar525/Amazon-clone/README.md

 ## Amazon Clone Project

 ## Description:
 I am excited to showcase my recent technical project, the "Amazon Clone," where I meticulously crafted a full-fledged Amazon replica using HTML and CSS.
-This project allowed me to combine my passion for web development with the challenge of recreating one of the world's most renowned e-commerce platforms.
+This project allowed me to combine my passion for web development with the challenge of recreating one of the world's most renowned e-commerce platforms...

 ## Key Features:
 ✅ Authentically replicated Amazon's user interface and design.